The Wireless Broadband Alliance and OpenRoaming

 Q. What are the minimum requirements for a wireless network?

-● Cisco AireOS based WLC running AireOS 8.3 or later plus Cisco DNA Spaces SEE
+● Cisco AireOS based WLC running AireOS 8.3 or later plus Cisco Spaces SEE

-● Cisco Catalyst 9800 WLC running IOS-XE 16.12 or later plus Cisco DNA Spaces SEE
+● Cisco Catalyst 9800 WLC running IOS-XE 16.12 or later plus Cisco Spaces SEE